 Eggs in metal pan, baking powder, salt and pepper.

-Instant Pot Sous Vide Egg Bites Mix-In’s and Toppings
+Egg Bites Add-Ins and Toppings

 If your kids are anything like my kids, they like things plain.
 But I still try with veggies and succeed many times.
+I usually make 2 batches of egg bites in Instant Pot, plain and with vegetables.

-• Veggies: bell pepper, mushrooms, spinach, kale, zucchini, broccoli, asparagus.
+• Veggies: Bell pepper, mushrooms, spinach, kale, zucchini, broccoli, asparagus.

 Red bell pepper, spinach and parmesan cheese on cutting board.

-How to Make Instant Pot Egg Bites
+How to Make Egg Bites in Instant Pot

 Removing egg bite from mold with spatula.